avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: SevenPandemics.png
   :width: 850

   Figure 9.
 A timeline of the seven historically recorded pandemics.
 The current pandemic is the 7th pandemic and is caused by the 7PET lineage.
 Image attribution: this image by `Avril Coghlan`_, inspired by `A timeline showing the seven cholera pandemics throughout history by Laura Olivares Boldú / Wellcome Connecting Science`_, is licensed under `CC BY 4.0`_.
+With kind permission of Laura Olivares Boldú of Wellcome Connecting Science.

 .. _CC BY 4.0: https://creativecommons.org/licenses/by/4.0/